spe-uob/2020-HealthcareLake/docs/stakeholders.md

 ## Primary stakeholder

-Philip Harland at Bristol, North Somerset and South Gloucestershire CCG (BNSSG).
-Philip Harland is our client, and this software is being developed for him at BNSSG.
-BNSSG require a piece of software to store healtcare data from varius sources to inform clinical and strategic decisions.
-THis means that BNSSG is our primary stakeholder.
+Philip Harfield at Bristol, North Somerset and South Gloucestershire CCG (BNSSG).
+Philip Harfield is our client, and this software is being developed for him at BNSSG.
+BNSSG require a piece of software to store healthcare data from varius sources to inform clinical and strategic decisions.
+This means that BNSSG is our primary stakeholder.

 ## Additional stakeholders